Sujit-O/pykg2vec/README.md

-# Pykg2vec: Python Libarry for KG Embedding Methods
+# Pykg2vec: Python Library for KG Embedding Methods

 This library is an outcome of a bold and optimistic attempt to bring all the state-of-the-art knowledge graph embedding algorithms and the building blocks in realizing those algorithms into one single python library.
 We hope Pykg2vec is both useful and inspiring to the researchers and the practitioners who want to contribute to related fields.